arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Tuesday 12/21/2021 23:30 (UTC)`.
+The last change was detected on `Wednesday 12/22/2021 00:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code